nmogil-tw/twilio-openai-agents-sdk-ts-starter/README.md

 #### Order Inquiry
 ```
 👤 You: I need to check the status of my order ORD_12345
-🔄 Processing with Order Management Agent: "I need to check the status of my order ORD_12345"
-🤖 Agent: I'll look up your order for you right away...
+🤖 Customer Support Agent: I'll look up your order for you right away.
+Let me check the status of order ORD_12345...
 ```

 #### Billing Question
 ```
 👤 You: I have a question about my last bill
-🔄 Processing with Billing Agent: "I have a question about my last bill"
-🤖 Agent: I'd be happy to help with your billing inquiry...
+🤖 Customer Support Agent: I'd be happy to help with your billing inquiry.
+Let me verify your account details and look into your recent charges...
 ```

 #### Technical Support
 ```
 👤 You: My device is not working properly
-🔄 Processing with Technical Support Agent: "My device is not working properly"
-🤖 Agent: I understand you're having technical issues.
-Let me help troubleshoot...
+🤖 Customer Support Agent: I understand you're having technical issues.
+Let me help troubleshoot this problem.
+Can you describe what specific issues you're experiencing?
 ```

 ## Voice Channel (Twilio Integration)